marco-sut/home-automation-app/README.md

 ## About

 This proof of concept aims to showcase a possible approach for a Home Automation app.
 I've written this code from scratch, the very most of the code has not been copied from other solutions.
 Some features have only been sketched (e.g. loading UI, error message UI) for matter of time.
-I put more focus on the big picture rather than implementation details.
+I've put more focus on the big picture rather than implementation details.

 ### What technologies have I used for this PoC?
 -	Web Components